Harvard Divinity School Library

 Other Harvard Libraries and Collections

 Nearly all of the other Harvard libraries also include materials related to some aspect of the study of religion.
 Worthy of special note are the collections in Chinese, Japanese, Korean, Vietnamese, and other Asian languages at the Harvard-Yenching Library; the world-class collection of Islamic law (Sharia) at the Harvard Law School Library; materials on the anthropology of religion and on indigenous religious traditions at the Tozzer Library; and the major collections on the history of women in America at the Schlesinger Library of the Radcliffe Institute.
-More information about these and the many other Harvard libraries is available through the Harvard Library Portal.
+More information about these and the many other Harvard libraries is available at Harvard Library.
 Also worthy of note are important collections of artifacts and works of art related to the study of religion maintained by the many Harvard Museums.